paulgessinger/swift-paperless/privacy.md

 # Privacy

-SwiftPaperless does not collect any data from users.
+Swift Paperless does not collect any data from users.
 Login data provided during setup is only ever send to the instance of [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) given in the URL field.
 Documents shared with the app via the share sheet extensions are only ever uploaded